bridcourtney/Your-PMP-Journey/README.md

 -   ## Shopping Basket
      The Users shopping basket will contain all items.
 If the item is a product it will detail the Name, Type & Quantity.
-If the item has a Product Category of 'On Demand        Video' then the number months subscription added will be visible.
-If the item is a Course the Start Date selected will be visible along with the number of participants      selected
+If the item has a Product Category of 'On Demand        Video' then the number months subscription selected will be visible.
+If the item is a Course, the Start Date selected will be visible along with the number of                participants selected.

      <img src="/static/img/basket.png">